Phoenix STS Logo

 Health Act 2007 - HIQA Regulation 28

-Regulation 28 requires the registered provider to ensure adequate arrangements for detecting, containing, and extinguishing fire, and for the safe evacuation of residents.
-Regular fire drills, including compartment evacuation, are expected as part of demonstrating compliance.
+Regulation 28 of the Care and Welfare of Residents in Designated Centres for Older People Regulations 2013 (S.I.
+No. 415 of 2013) requires the registered provider to make adequate arrangements for detecting, containing, and extinguishing fire.
+It also requires arrangements for the safe evacuation of residents.
+In plain terms, your centre must be able to show that staff can move residents to safety.
+Regular fire drills, including compartment evacuation, are the expected evidence.
 View on Irish Statute Book

 Fire Services Acts 1981 and 2003

-The Fire Services Acts place duties on persons having control of premises to take reasonable measures to guard against fire and to ensure safe evacuation.
-Premises must have adequate means of escape and fire safety management procedures.
+The Fire Services Acts place duties on anyone who controls a premises.
+They must take reasonable measures to guard against fire and make sure people can evacuate safely.
+In practice, that means keeping adequate means of escape and working fire safety management procedures.
 View on Irish Statute Book

 Benefits